-This death toll has significant emotional and economic impacts on American families, but there are solutions at hand to address this public health epidemic-effective primary enforcement safety belt laws covering passengers in all seating positions.
+This death toll has significant emotional and economic impacts on American families, but there are solutions at hand to address this public health epidemic - effective primary enforcement safety belt laws covering passengers in all seating positions.

-All states except New Hampshire have a seat belt law.
+All states except New Hampshire have an adult seat belt law.

 Only 34 states and DC allow primary enforcement of their front seat belt laws.
 Among the states that have primary enforcement seat belt laws, only 19 and DC cover occupants in all seating positions (front and rear).
-Mississippi enacted a primary enforcement rear seat belt law in 2017.